-The EE Departmental Research Fellowship (DURF) program aims to encourage and provide financial support, for select undergraduate students to participate and obtain in-depth experience in academic research at a duration and involvement level beyond what is commonly in single CIS .
+The EE Departmental Undergraduate Research Fellowship (DURF) program aims to encourage, and provide financial support, for select undergraduate students to participate and obtain in-depth experience in academic research, at a duration and involvement level beyond what is commonly offered in a single CIS.

-- Pre-screening: To apply for this Fellowship, the candidate must have:
+- Pre-screening: To apply for this Fellowship, candidate must have:

 - Support from a faculty member who is willing to supervise the candidate through the DURF program, and provide financial assistance where needed

 - Indication of merit, demonstrated by one of the following: